amper5and/node-google-voice/readme.md

 ### The schedule
 Calls and SMSs can be scheduled to take place in the future.
 The GV.Client instance contains a `schedule` object that is populated with event details when events are scheduled successfully.
 After the events execute (i.e a call is made or an SMS is sent), that event will be removed from the schedule object.
-The key of each event in the schedule object is the ISO String representation of the Date of the event (using `Date.toISOString()`).
-So, for the example events below, set to take place on 12/25/2011 at 8:00 AM, the `schedule` Object will contain an object with the name `2011-12-25T13:00:00.000Z`:
+The name of each event object in the `schedule` object is the ISO String representation of the Date of the event (using ` Date.toISOString() `).
+So, for the example events below, set to take place on 12/25/2011 at 8:00 AM,  `voiceClient.schedule` will contain an object with the name `2011-12-25T13:00:00.000Z`: `voiceClient.schedule['2011-12-25T13:00:00.000Z']`

-`voiceClient.schedule['2011-12-25T13:00:00.000Z']` will contain at least the following properties:
+Each scheduled event ( `voiceClient.schedule[ISOdateString]` ) will contain at least the following properties:

 * `type` (String): will be either 'call' or 'sms' indicating the event type
 * `timer` (timeoutId): the timer object (http://nodejs.org/docs/v0.4.7/api/timers.html) created by setTimeout()